 Ouachita's purpose is found in phrases that speak of being Christ-centered and having a love for God and learning.
 These words are defining and deliberate.
-They express our mission.
+They express our mission and core commitments.

-An education from Ouachita prepares students for professions and for being difference makers in life.
+A Ouachita education prepares students for professions and for life as productive persons.
 It is an experience that lasts a lifetime.
 We are committed to our faith and to excellence in learning so our graduates may choose lives of service in whatever vocations and locations they choose.
-We hope to inspire lifelong learners.
+We hope to inspire lifelong learners and difference makers.